 For students wishing to minor in Chinese, Elementary I and II and Intermediate I and II are required.
 Student completing ML 3900 the 6-credit STP to China must complete one additional course for the minor.

-All students wishing to minor in a modern language should meet with the department chairperson, Jane Tchaicha, as early as possible in their academic career at Bentley to choose the appropriate language courses.
+All students wishing to minor in Chinese, French, Italian, Japanese and Spanish should meet with the department chairperson, Jane Tchaicha, as early as possible in their academic career at Bentley to choose the appropriate language courses.
 Please contact Professor Tchaicha at firstname.lastname@example.org to schedule a meeting.